nickredding/cordova-plugin-apple-watch-link/README.md

 //	Upon return, context.TIMESTAMP contains the unique
 //	numeric timestamp that can be used to refer to the transfer
 ```
 Application context transfers are normally acknowledged by the receiving end, at which point the success function is invoked.
 However, if ```null``` is provided for the success parameter, the transfer will be sent without acknowledgement.
-For this behaviour you must use the traditional Cordova plugin call.
+For this behavior  you must use the traditional Cordova plugin call.

 A transfer that is sent with acknowledgement will **not** block subsequent transfers (acknowledged or not).
 However, transfers requested before the completion of a previously requested transfer will overwrite that transfer.
 In this case, the error handler (if configured) for the previous transfer will be invoked.